studybug/DNN_ML_Stock_Predict/README.md

 - [Support](#support)

 ## Description
 > The project features creation, analysis, and conclusion of three Deep Neural Network (DNN) Machine Learning techniques: MLClassifier with sklearn, DNNClassifier with TensorFlow, and DNNRegressor with TensorFlow.
-The project was created for the purposes of a Udacity Data Science Captsone.
+The three models/techniques are analysed to see which performs the best and worst.
+The project was created for the purpose of a capstone project with Udacity's "Data Science Nano-Degree" course.

 ## Features
 - website article on project: